Pupil Premium

 How is the money used?

 The school has full discretion on how this money is used.
-Here at Ashton First School we start with our commitment to quality teaching and nurture of the whole child.
+Here at Ashton First School we start with our commitment to quality first teaching and nurture of the whole child.
 Through our Charges and Remission policy we support all pupil premium children with a range of benefits to enable equal access to our broad curriculum.
 The money is also used to ensure that an individual's economic circumstances do not become a barrier to participation in opportunities and events provided by the school.

 Is it only eligible pupils who have access to this funding within school?